forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * Global Organizations such as the United Nations, the IAEA, the WHO, Amnesty International and the Red Cross are considered important.

-* Information sources are listed in  [resources](#resources).
-Frequently consulted are The Guardian, MoscowTimes, Tass, KievPost, UKRinform
+* Regularly consulted information sources are listed in [resources](#resources).
+Frequently consulted are the resources from Ukraine, Russia, Switzerland and UK (TheGuardian).

 * It is attempted to write always *factual & respectful & avoiding confrontation*, especially as this writing is public.
      > On the page on coronaviruses, sometimes the writing was heated and confrontational (written when stressed and/or influenced by the heated atmosphere) which was bad mistake and possibly even counterproductive.
 Sorry.